Jentuuh/Jentuuh/README.md

 <br/>
 *I like experimenting with storytelling and game design*
 <br/>
-*I really appreciate connections between science and art*
+*I appreciate connections between science and art*
 <br/>

  </div>